-- 5.25.
-The North Norfolk Local Plan 2016 2036 First Draft Local Plan (Part1) was consulted on from 7th May to 19th June 2019. - 5.26.
-Blakeney is identified as one of five 'Large Growth Villages' recognising their role as local service centres and to support rural sustainability. - 5.27.
+- 5.26.
+The North Norfolk Local Plan 2016 2036 First Draft Local Plan (Part1) was consulted on from 7th May to 19th June 2019. - 5.27.
+Blakeney is now identified by North Norfolk District Council as one of five 'Large Growth Villages' recognising their role as local service centres and to support rural sustainability. - 5.28.
 The Growth Villages (large and small) have a number of services but the range is often limited and only Ludham, Mundesley, Briston and Blakeney include a Primary School, convenience shop(s), doctors' surgery, some public transport, some local employment, and a limited selection of other services such as a public house, church, post office, and village hall.
-They act as limited service hubs for other nearby villages. - 5.28.
-Identifying that these communities have affordable housing needs and stating that North Norfolk District Council believes these should be addressed locally provided such proposals are modest in size and do not result in harmful impacts.
+They act as limited service hubs for other nearby villages. - 5.29.
+The emerging Local Plan identifies in paragraph 7.24 (page 50) that "these communities have affordable housing needs and the Council believes these should be addressed locally provided such proposals are modest in size and do not result in harmful impacts." - 5.30.
+The opportunities for allocations in Blakeney are limited as there are few sites within the existing development boundary, much of which is designated as a Conservation Area.
+The areas that are undeveloped provide important green spaces and recreation areas that are an essential part of the character of the village.

-&lt;sup>3 Source: Planning Policy & Built Heritage Working Party (meeting 12th April 2018) Blakeney Draft Neighbourhood Plan
+3 Source: Planning Policy & Built Heritage Working Party (meeting 12th April 2018) Blakeney Draft Neighbourhood Plan